Look around you. There’s a good chance you’re inside one of your most valuable assets, one that can be a useful source of income in retirement.

 Drawbacks of a reverse mortgage

-- If you move to a nursing home or assisted living facility for more than 12 months, you will likely have to sell your home.
-If your spouse is not listed as borrower, he or she will likely be forced to move.
+If you move to a nursing home or assisted living facility for more than 12 months, you will likely have to sell your home.
+And, if your spouse is not listed as borrower, he or she will likely be forced to move.

 Home is where the heart is, and for some retirees, it’s also a place to find income.
-Whether to tap your home equity for income is not an easy decision.
-Make sure you understand the consequences and look first at your other income sources, such as your portfolio, before doing so.
+But choosing to tap your home equity for income is not an easy decision.
+Work with a financial adviser to create a plan for using all your potential income sources to achieve your retirement goals.